hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/proxy.rst

 .. figure:: /images/video-editing_sequencer_sidebar_proxy_panel.png
    :align: right

-Once you have chosen the :term:`Proxy`/:term:`Timecode` options, you need to select all strips for which you want proxies to be built.
-Then use :menuselection:`Strip --> Rebuild Proxy and Timecode Indices`, or the according button in the `Proxy Settings`_ panel.
-Once all proxies are built, they will be ready to use.

-In order to use proxies, you have to select a :ref:`Proxy Render Size <bpy.types.SpaceSequenceEditor.proxy_render_size>` that matches one of the selected *Resolutions*.
+Contains strip-specific proxy settings.
+The checkbox in the header can be used to enable/disable proxy generation.

 Custom Proxy
    Directory
-      By default, all generated proxy images are stored to the ``<path of original footage>/BL_proxy/<clip name>`` folder, but this location can be set to a custom directory using this option.
+      By default, all generated proxy videos are stored to the folder ``<path of original footage>/BL_proxy/<clip name>``, but this can be changed to a custom directory using this option.
    File
       Allows you to use preexisting proxies.

 .. _bpy.types.SequenceProxy.build:

 Resolutions
-   Controls the resolution(s) of the computed proxy images; multiply sizes can be selected.
+   The resolution(s) of the proxy videos to generate; multiple sizes can be selected.
-   The available options are 25%, 50%, 75%, 100 percent of original strip size.

 .. _bpy.types.SequenceProxy.use_overwrite:

 Overwrite
-   When rebuilding proxies, this option sets whether to overwrite existing proxy files or to use existing files.
+   Whether to overwrite existing proxy files or keep them.
-   Saves over any existing proxy files in the proxy storage directory.
-   When disabled, existing proxy files will be used.

 .. _bpy.types.SequenceProxy.quality:

 Quality
-   Defines the quality of the images used for proxies.
+   The video/image quality for proxies.

 .. _bpy.types.SequenceProxy.timecode:

-Timecode Index
+:term:`Timecode` Index
-   When you are working with footage directly copied from a camera without preprocessing it, there might be numerous artifacts, mostly due to seeking a given frame in the sequence.
+   When you are working with footage directly copied from a camera without preprocessing it, there might be numerous artifacts, mostly due to seeking to a given frame in the sequence.
    This happens because such footage usually does not have correct frame rate values in the file header.
    This issue can still arise when the source clip has the same frame rate as the scene settings.
    In order for Blender to correctly calculate the frames and frame rate there are two possible solutions: